CHRISSY-FRANKY/SAS-PROGRAMMING/README.md

 # SPODIFY

-## SAS is a dying language, screw the SAS recruiter, repo will become Spodify
+## SAS is a dying language, screw the SAS recruiter, everyone from SAS is moving to R, repo will become Spodify

 # SAS PROGRAMMING